-(B) The CH4 emissions from new 2016 and subsequentmodel heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.(C) The N2O emissions from new 2016 and subsequent model heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.
+(B) The CH4 emissions from new 2016 through 2026 model heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.

+(C) The N2O emissions from new 2016 through 2026 model heavy-duty Otto-cycle engines, except in all cases engines used in medium-duty vehicles, shall not exceed 0.10 g/hp-hr.

-(5) The exhaust emission standards from new 2022 and subsequent model optionally certified heavy-duty Otto-cycle hybrid powertrains used in heavy-duty vehicles over 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR § 1956.8 for heavy-duty Otto-Cycle engines used in heavy-duty vehicles over 14,000 pounds GVWR.
+(5) The exhaust emission standards from new 2022 through 2026 model optionally certified heavy-duty Otto-cycle hybrid powertrains used in heavy-duty vehicles over 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR § 1956.8 for heavy-duty Otto-Cycle engines used in heavy-duty vehicles over 14,000 pounds GVWR.

-The exhaust emission standards from new 2022 and subsequent model optionally certified Otto-cycle hybrid powertrains used in incomplete vehicles from 10,001 to 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR § 1956.8 for Otto-Cycle engines used in incomplete vehicles from 10,001 to 14,000 pounds GVWR.
+The exhaust emission standards from new 2022 through 2026 model optionally certified Otto-cycle hybrid powertrains used in incomplete vehicles from 10,001 to 14,000 pounds GVWR shall not exceed the emission standards in 13 CCR § 1956.8 for Otto-Cycle engines used in incomplete vehicles from 10,001 to 14,000 pounds GVWR.

 (d) Test Procedures.
-The test procedures for determining compliance with standards applicable to 1987 and subsequent model heavy-duty Otto-cycle engines and vehicles and 2022 and subsequent model Otto-cycle hybrid powertrains, are set forth in the “California Exhaust Emission Standards and Test Procedures for 1987 through 2003 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted April 25, 1986, as last amended December 27, 2000, the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted December 27, 2000, as last amended December 28, 2023, and the “California Interim Certification Procedures for 2004 and Subsequent Model Hybrid-Electric and Other Hybrid Vehicles, in the Urban Bus and Heavy-Duty Vehicle Classes,” adopted October 24, 2002, as last amended October 21, 2014, which are all incorporated by reference herein; and the “California Non-Methane Organic Gas Test Procedures for 1993 through 2016 Model Year Vehicles” and the “California Non-Methane Organic Gas Test Procedures for 2017 and Subsequent Model Year Vehicles,” which are incorporated by reference in section 1961.2.
+The test procedures for determining compliance with standards applicable to 1987 through 2026 model heavy-duty Otto-cycle engines and vehicles and 2022 through 2026 model Otto-cycle hybrid powertrains, are set forth in the “California Exhaust Emission Standards and Test Procedures for 1987 through 2003 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted April 25, 1986, as last amended December 27, 2000, the “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Otto-Cycle Engines and Vehicles,” adopted December 27, 2000, as last amended [INSERT DATE OF AMENDMENT], and the “California Interim Certification Procedures for 2004 and Subsequent Model Hybrid-Electric and Other Hybrid Vehicles, in the Urban Bus and Heavy-Duty Vehicle Classes,” adopted October 24, 2002, as last amended October 21, 2014, which are all incorporated by reference herein; and the “California Non-Methane Organic Gas Test Procedures for 1993 through 2016 Model Year Vehicles” and the “California Non-Methane Organic Gas Test Procedures for 2017 and Subsequent Model Year Vehicles,” which are incorporated by reference in sections 1961.2 and 1961.4, as applicable.

 * * * *